Montreux jazz festival draws Prince, Sting, Marcus Miller

 Prince was already booked for three back-to-back evenings (July 13-15) at the July 4-21 festival, the first since the death of founder and director Claude "Funky" Nobs in January after a skiing accident.

-Tickets for Prince - ranging from 175 Swiss francs ($190) to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (3.00 a.m.
-ET)
+Tickets for Prince - ranging from 175 Swiss francs (124 pounds) to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (9:00 a.m.
+British time)

 Other highlights include Sting on the 16th, the electronic group Kraftwerk on the 17th, Diana Krall on the 18th and Joe Cocker on the 20th.